ottogroup/pixaris/README.md

 - **workflow execution**: Running a workflow for a single input, e.g., object image + mask image.
 - **eval set**: Set of evaluation inputs, e.g., 10 * (object image + mask image).
 - **run**: One eval set gets run with 1 workflow and 1 set of generation_params.
-- **Hyperparameter Search**: One workflow, one eval set, multiple sets of generation_params, with results in multiple runs.
+- **Hyperparameter Search**: One workflow, one eval set, multiple sets of generation_params, which results in multiple runs.
 - **Experiment**: Synonymous to run, use run for clarity.
 - **Generation Params**: Set of parameters to execute a single run.
 - **Hyperparameters**: Multiple sets of different Generation Params, used in hyperparameter search.
 - **args**: Includes inputs, e.g., can include workflow apiformat, input images, generation params, save directory, etc.

 ## Open Source
 We published this project to inspire everyone to contribute their own ideas to this project.
 Feel free to fork and add new data loaders, generators, writers or metrics to pixaris!